rgiordan/zaminfluence/zaminfluence/R/README.md

     - `prop`: The proportion of points to remove
     - `inds`: The indices (in the original data order) of the data dropped in the corresponding AMIS.

-Currently, signals are created with `GetRegressionSignals`, which defines signals to change the sign, significance, and both sign and significance.
+Currently, signals are created with `GetInferenceSignals`, which defines signals to change the sign, significance, and both sign and significance.

 Optionally, a signal may also contain: